 Babri Masjid demolition verdict expected soon; security beefed up in Lucknow, Ayodhya

-BJP leaders LK Advani, Murli Manohar Joshi, Uma Bharti and Kalyan Singh will not be in court today.
+BJP leaders LK Advani, Murli Manohar Joshi, Uma Bharti and Kalyan Singh were not in court today.

-A special Central Bureau of Investigation court in Lucknow is expected to pronounce its judgement in the nearly three-decades-old criminal case related to the Babri Masjid demolition around 10 am on Wednesday.
+A special Central Bureau of Investigation court in Lucknow is expected to pronounce its judgement in the nearly three-decades-old criminal case related to the Babri Masjid demolition soon on Wednesday.
 Bharatiya Janata Party leaders Lal Krishna Advani, Murli Manohar Joshi, Uma Bharti and Kalyan Singh are among those accused of criminal conspiracy.

+Twenty-six of 32 accused have not appeared in court.
+Advani, who is 92 years old, and 86-year-old Joshi are exempt due to the coronavirus pandemic, Bharti has contracted Covid-19 and is under treatment, while Singh is recovering from the infection.
+Ram Janmabhoomi Nyas chief Nritya Gopal Das and Shiv Sena leader Satish Pradhan have also skipped the hearing.

 The Babri Masjid, located in Ayodhya in Uttar Pradesh, was demolished by Hindutva extremists on December 6, 1992, because they believed that it stood on land that was the birthplace of deity Ram.
 The incident had triggered communal riots across the country.
+The demolition also led to bomb blasts in several parts of Mumbai, allegedly masterminded by underworld don Dawood Ibrahim, in 1993.
+The blasts killed over 300 people.

 Live updates